 How many kilojoules are you drinking?

-Alcoholic drinks contain a lot of kilojoules but have no nutritional benefit.
+Alcoholic drinks contain a lot of kilojoules and have no nutritional benefit.

 It's the alcohol itself that contains most of the kilojoules (aka calories), not the sugar or other carbs, despite what the alcohol industry advertises!
 Drinking alcohol can, over time, lead to weight gain.
 Cutting down or cutting out alcohol will help you avoid weight gain and improve your wellbeing.